von-Wrigley/class-component/README.md

 + [prettier](https://prettier.io/)
     - Prettier is an opinionated code formatter that automatically standardizes your code style for consistent readability.

-## ✨ Technical Specifications

- 1. Frontend Framework: React 19 and NextJS
- 2. Design: SASS
- 3. Multilingual Support: User interface available in Russian, English, Georgian, German and Polish.
- 4. Responsive Design: Optimized for various device sizes

-## ✨ Technical Details

-- Libraries and Frameworks
-   In addition to React, the following libraries and frameworks were used:
-   - Next: Make calls to the endpoint through the server.
-   - Redux: For state management, ensuring a predictable and consistent state throughout the application.
-   - HTTP Snippet: Snippet generator for languages (cURL, Javascript, Node, Java, Python, C#, Go)
-   - Internationalization for Next.js: Offer content in multiple languages(Russian, English, Georgian, German and Polish)

-- State Management
-  The application uses Redux for managing the global state, making use of reducers, actions, and selectors to handle complex state transitions in a predictable manner.

-- Testing Methods
-The application was tested using both manual testing and automated tests:
-   - Manual Testing: Conducted by the team to verify the user interface, interactions, and overall functionality of the application.
-   - Automated Tests: Created using Jest to ensure the correct functionality of individual components and services.
-These tests cover unit testing for functions, components, and services to verify their behavior under different scenarios.

-## ✨ Description of function blocks

-### 💻 Main page
-- **For unauthorized users**, the page includes a link to the authentication page (`Sign In / Sign Up`).
-- **For authorized users**, the page provides navigation to the **RESTful client** and **History** routes.

-### 🔐 Sign In / Sign Up
-- **After Successful Login**: The user is automatically redirected to the **Main page**.
-- **Already Logged In**: Any attempts to access auth routes (`/login`, `/signup`) the user is redirected to the **Main page**.

-### 🌐 RESTful client
-- Provides an easy way to construct and make different requests
-- Produces ready-to-use code snippets for requests
-- Displays the HTTP response code and its associated status message.

-### 📓 Variables
-- Supports variable substitution in URLs, bodies, and headers.

-### 📜 History
-- Section restores complete request configurations for reuse, including HTTP method, URL, body content and header values.
-- The History section displays requests in chronological order based on execution time.

 ## ✨ Conclusion

   - Key Takeaways and Skills Acquired